ocarvente/play-sheet-app/README.md

 ## How to Use the PlaySheet IO

-Once everything has been configured you can run the app by running the following scripts in two seperate terminals:
+Once everything has been configured you can run the app by running the following scripts in two separate terminals:
 - npm run server
 - npm run client-dev
+Open a browser and navigate to localhost:3000.

-You will be greated with a home screen with three different option:
+You will be greeted with a home screen with three different option:
 ![Alt text](image.png)

 ### Randomly Selecting a Play